volunteersvn80/revanced-nonroot/README.md

 2️⃣ Patch key words (skip if you no need in/exclude-patches)

-➡ In folder patches creat new file app-to-patches
+➡ In folder patches creat new file app-to-patches begin by --exclude or --include

 ➡ Create patch to include/exclude.
+Patches can be separated by a space or a newline.
 Like:

 `--exclude patch1 patch2 patch3...`

+`--include
+patch4

+patch5

-`--include patch4 patch5 patch6...`
+patch6...`

 ➡ Use : get_patches_key "app-to-paches"